sameerkasi200x/docker-chaos-engineering/README.md

 	zzq1jgolcc2o        twet-app.1          dtr.ashnikdemo.com:12443/development/tweet_to_us:demoMay   ip-10-100-2-67      Running             Running 3 minutes ago
 	zlkf4ejuxus8        twet-app.2          dtr.ashnikdemo.com:12443/development/tweet_to_us:demoMay   ip-10-100-2-93      Running             Running 3 minutes ago

-As you can see there are two tasks running and these tasks would be setup with VIP which will do load-balancing among the two containers/tasks in a round robin manner.
+As you can see there are two tasks running and these tasks would be setup with VIP which will do load-balancing among the two containers/tasks.

 	sh-4.2$ docker service inspect --format='{{.Endpoint}}'  twet-app
 	{{vip [{ tcp 80 8080 ingress}]} [{ tcp 80 8080 ingress}] [{f80zlxoy56y20ql48o3v9aiwo 10.255.0.225/16}]}